cits3007/cits3007.github.io/assets/labs/lab04-solutions.md

 \

-*File paths are unreliable -- do not trust them*
+*File paths are unreliable -- be cautious about trusting them*

 :   The *path* to a file is not a very good way of identifying it reliably and uniquely over
     a period of time.
-The *inode* is usually the best representation of what we think of as "the file", and a file descriptor gives us a "handle" to that inode.
+The *inode* is often a better representation of what we think of as "the file", and a file descriptor gives us a "handle" to that inode.

     If you need secure and reliable access to a file, then the usual Unix approach is to